postgres-ai/docs/docs/how-to-guides/cloning/reset-clone.md

 ---
-title: How to reset a Database Lab clone
+title: How to reset Database Lab clone's state
-sidebar_label: Reset a clone
+sidebar_label: Reset clone's state
 ---
+With Database Lab clones, you can verify any changes and without any risks for the source database (such as production).

 ## GUI
-1. With Database Lab clones you can perform any changes and not be afraid to damage the data.
-For example, connect to your clone and drop any table.
+1. Connect to your clone and execute DDL or DML query – for example, drop some table:
   ![Database Lab engine page / Create clone](/assets/guides/reset-clone-1.png)
-1. From the **Database Lab clone page**, click the **Reset** button.
+1. At the **Database Lab clone page**, click the **Reset** button:
   ![Database Lab engine page / Create clone](/assets/guides/reset-clone-2.png)
-1. Wait for **OK** status and connect to your clone again.
-The data will be recovered to the initial state.
+1. Wait for the **OK** status and connect to your clone again.
+The data will be recovered to the initial state:
   ![Database Lab engine page / Create clone](/assets/guides/reset-clone-3.png)

 ## CLI